EdoardoVaira/Simple-Sentiment-Analysis-Guide/README.md

-# Mastering Sentiment-Analysis: A Step-by-Step Guide
+# Sentiment-Analysis: A Step-by-Step Guide

 Interested in learning Natural Language Processing (NLP) and Sentiment Analysis?
 This repository is designed to guide you through each step, from understanding data to setting up a sentiment analysis model.

 We'll begin with data exploration using user reviews of the Netflix app from the Google Play Store, followed by text preprocessing.
 You'll learn how to clean and prepare text data, explore various text vectorization methods, and compare machine learning models, from logistic regression to advanced transformer models.
+Finally, we will pick the best model and create a simple website, where users reviews can be rated from 1 to 5.

 By the end, you’ll have a clear understanding of sentiment analysis basics and hands-on experience building models.
 Whether you're new to NLP or just refreshing your skills, this guide offers practical insights with straightforward examples.

-**Say somewhere here that this is not the biggest and best guide ever made.
-It's just a simple guide with some examples and ideas.**

 ![Sentiment_Analysis](https://miro.medium.com/v2/1*_JW1JaMpK_fVGld8pd1_JQ.gif)